kksgandhi/personal_site/Examination Of Ordinary Player Experience-Tyack.md

  - [[co-attentive play]]
  - [[abstractly memorable events]]

-Ordinary PX and extraordinary PX work in tandem, ordinary PX makes extraordinary PX that much more memorable.
+Ordinary PX and extraordinary PX work in tandem, ordinary PX makes extraordinary PX that much more memorable. - [[balance types of experience]]

 Ordinary PX can be comforting and important for wellbeing.